MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-0-example-airline-data.md

 ---

-# ScaleR tutorial using airplane flight data (Microsoft R)
+# RevScaleR tutorial on data manipulation and statistical analysis (Microsoft R)

-This tutorial builds on what you learned in the [quick start introduction to ScaleR](scaler-getting-started.md) by adding more steps and functions that broaden your experience with the functions.
+This tutorial builds on what you learned in the [first tutorial](scaler-getting-started.md) by adding more steps and functions that broaden your experience with RevoScaleR functions.
 As before, you'll work with airline sample data to complete the steps.

-ScaleR functions can be loosely categorized as data-oriented, or platform-specific for tapping into capabilities of a particular database system, operating system, or distributed file system.
+RevoScaleR functions can be loosely categorized as data-oriented, or platform-specific for tapping into capabilities of a particular database system, operating system, or distributed file system.
 This tutorial focuses on data-oriented functions to minimize the dependencies.

-To complete this tutorial, you will need a development tool such as **R Tools for Visual Studio** and ScaleR, which you can get through Microsoft R Client, R Server, or R in Azure.
+To complete this tutorial, you will need a development tool such as **R Tools for Visual Studio** and RevoScaleR, which you can get through Microsoft R Client, R Server, or R in Azure.

 ## What you will learn in this tutorial